SchulzLab/TEPIC/README.md

 While computing gene TF scores, TEPIC can perform normalisation for peak length (optionally correcting for the length of the binding motifs as well) and produces seperate features for peak length, peak count and/or peak signal.
 These can be used in downstream applications to, e.g. to determine the influence of chromatin accessiblity on gene expression, without considering detailed information on TF binding.
+In case a binary assignment of TF binding is required, TEPIC allows to apply a TF specific affinity threshold derived from random genomic sequences that show similar characteristica (GC content, length) then the provided regions.

 Further details on TEPIC can be found in the provided [description](docs/Description.pdf).